 - 1. You'll need to:

 - 2. Define your goals and target audience

 - 3. Choose your metrics

+- 4. Draft 2-3 Tweets, including 1 that incorporates a current event

+- 5. Decide when you will send each Tweet

 TWEET DATE & TIME

 Need some inspiration?
 Check out the sample Tweets we're providing below.